DataDog/dd-trace-rb/docs/ProfilingDevelopment.md

 During run-time, the `Scheduler` and the `Collectors::OldStack` each execute on their own background thread.

-The `Collectors::OldStack` samples stack traces of threads, capturing both CPU-time (if available) and wall-clock, storing them in the `Recorder`.
+The `Collectors::OldStack` samples stack traces of threads, capturing both CPU-time (if available) and wall-clock, storing them in the `OldRecorder`.

-The `Scheduler` wakes up every 1 minute to flush the results of the `Recorder` into the transport.
+The `Scheduler` wakes up every 1 minute to flush the results of the `Exporter` into the transport.
 By default, the `Scheduler` gets created with the default `HttpTransport`, which takes care of encoding the data and reporting it to the Datadog agent.